Did you know that pull-ups have been around since the 1770s? Yes, people have been reliant on this multi-functional exercise for ages!

 What If You Find Them Difficult?

 It’s not impossible to nail your first pull up, no matter what your current level of fitness looks like, so don’t get discouraged!
 First, try implementing negative pull-ups into your routine.
-If you stay consistent and increase the difficulty each time, you should be able to get the exercise down in a month or two.
+If you stay consistent and increase the difficulty each time, you should be able to do plenty more pull ups within a month or two.

 How to Do a Reverse or Negative Pull-Up